Hakea collina: Taxonomy

 The specific epithet (collina) is derived from the Latin word collinus meaning "of a hill" or "hilly", referring to the habitat where the shrub occurs.

 Distribution

 It is endemic to an area in the south west of Queensland on lateritic tableland on hills and plains as a part of open Acacia woodland and shrubland communities.

 Conservation status

-Hakea collina is classified as 'Poorly Known' in J.D.Briggs & J.H.Leigh, "Rare or Threatened Australian Plants" (1995).
+Hakea collina was classified as 'Poorly Known' in J.D.Briggs & J.H.Leigh, "Rare or Threatened Australian Plants" (1995).